 Wait, Gyllenhaal doesn’t have an Oscar?
 Nope.
 And he’s actually only been nominated once, back in 2006 for Brokeback Mountain.
 The actor hasn’t won a Golden Globe either, which means he’s ripe for some Hollywood respect.
 While he’s had plenty of impressive and challenging roles in his career, how he didn’t win it all for Nightcrawler is beyond us.

-With six Oscar nods, Adams is on the list of actors who have the most nominations without a win.
+With six Oscar nods, Adams is near the top of the list of actors who have the most nominations without a win.
 She has won tons of other awards, including Critics’ Choice Movie Awards, Golden Globes, and Screen Actors Guild Awards, but the Academy of Motion Picture Arts and Sciences keeps passing Adams by.
 First, it was for Best Supporting Actress in Junebug (2006), then Doubt (2009), The Fighter (2011), and The Master (2013).
 She was nominated for Best Actress for 2013’s American Hustle, but she lost to Cate Blanchett for Blue Jasmine.
 Can this gal catch a break?
-Adams received her sixth nomination for Vice this year, so we’ll be pulling for her to break the trend.
+Adams received her sixth nomination for Vice last year, only to lose to If Beale Street Could Talk actress Regina King.